You Must Win Without Rhythm

 In 1974, Tim Gallway wrote a book called The Inner Game of Tennis which contains, to this day, one of the most useful models for improving in sport.
 His thesis was simple – if...

 This position is magic on the forehand.
-I call it “the press slot,” because it’s the moment your stroke’s final powerful muscle group – the chest – engages to press the your racket through...
+I call it “the press slot,” because it’s a dynamic position you reach by pressing with your pecs – the strong muscles in your chest.
+If you...

 Tennis is a series of strikes, and strikes are like snowflakes – no two are exactly the same.
 No two forehands are exactly the same.
 No two backhands are exactly the same.
 What matters...